 - Is there any way information can be exempted from being publicly released?

-- How do I apply for an exemption from the 2017 disclosure?
+- How do I apply for an exemption from compensation disclosure?

-If you believe that the 2017 compensation disclosure could unduly threaten your safety, you may make an application to the minister to request a personal exemption.
+If you believe that the compensation disclosure could unduly threaten your safety, you may make an application to the minister to request a personal exemption.
 The minister will only consider applications for this reason.
-To apply for an exemption, complete and sign the Exemption Application Form for Individuals and deliver by hand, fax or scan and email by November 1, 2017, to:
+To apply for an exemption, complete the Compensation Disclosure Exemption Form (PDF) and send a copy of your application to firstname.lastname@example.org.
+Call 780-492-0210 for more information.

 - If I am granted an exemption, when does it expire?